 AAPS Board of Education Vacancy

 At the January 15th Organizational Meeting of the Ann Arbor Public Schools Board of Education, Trustee Harmony Mitchell announced her resignation.
-The Board of Education has selected Glen Nelson to fill this vacancy.
+The Board of Education has selected Glenn Nelson to fill this vacancy.

 In a Special Meeting of the Board of Education on February, 12, 2020, the Ann Arbor Public Schools Board of Education voted to approve the selection of Glenn L. Nelson to serve out the remainder of the term left vacant due to the resignation of Harmony Mitchell in January.
 The term will end on December 31, 2020.

 Glenn Nelson previously served for 12-and-a-half years on the Board of Education, 2002 – 2014, where he held the position of Treasurer during most years as well as served on the 2004 Bond Oversight Committee.
 He has a background in economics and is well versed in public finance.
 These skills, in addition to his experience in overseeing the 2004 Bond and working on numerous bonds and millages, will serve the Board well as one of the important tasks of 2020 is to lay the foundation for transparent, effective implementation of the 2019 Bond.